giantswarm/docs/src/content/advanced/security-policy-enforcement/index.md

 There are different ways to structure a `PolicyException`, and your cluster administrator may have a preferred format.

-Giant Swarm currently uses a "PolicyException per Pod" approach, which looks like this:
+Giant Swarm currently uses a "PolicyException per Workload" approach, which looks like this:

 ```yaml
 apiVersion: kyverno.io/v2alpha1